-- This heavenly haven is 15 minutes from Abiquiu and red rock country.
-Also 15 minutes from Espanola, Hispanic hub of north-central New Mexico.
+- The house is 15 minutes from Abiquiu and Georgia O'Keefe red rock country.
+Also 50 minutes from Santa Fe and Taos.
 Close to old San Juan Pueblo, the first of the Spanish settlements in what is now New Mexico.
 Close to the hot springs in Ojo Caliente.
-Just steps from miles and miles of hiking and riding trails in the high desert of Santa Fe National Forest.
-Fine restaurants within easy reach - tasty local New Mexico cuisine as well as star-spangled dining....moreless
+Hiking and riding trails in the high desert of Santa Fe National Forest and Indian Ruins in the Jemez National Forest.
+Good skiing in Santa Fe and Taos as well as good cross-country skiing near Chama on the Cumbres Pass.
+Fine restaurants within easy reach - especially tasty local New Mexico cuisine....moreless

 ReviewsWrite a review